 There are a lot of reasons for moving your local files into your AWS S3 bucket.
-Maybe you want to host your static files with S3 or you want to make a backup of your database, etc… In this tutorial I will show how to do this in a quck and efficient way with AWS CLI.
+Maybe you want to host your static files with S3 or you want to make a backup of your databases, etc. In this tutorial I will show how to do this in a quick and efficient way with AWS CLI.

-- Have installed AWS CLI and learned how to switch between multiple named profiles
+- AWS CLI and learned how to switch between multiple named profiles

 aws s3 ls

 devcoops-bucket.
 So, if you want to list all the objects inside your desired bucket, run:

 This will list all the objects in the

 devcoops-bucket.
 If you want to see the files in a previously listed object you should use the same command and put